outfoxx/vault-plugin-secrets-jwt/README.md

 ```

 When keys are rotated the previous keys are kept to allow verification.
 Verification keys
-are pruned by at a time after which all generated tokens have expired.
+are pruned at a time after which all generated tokens have expired.

 ### 🔸 Token TTL